larzconwell/ncc/README.md

 ## Standard Library

-The standard library is the most outstanding feature in ncc as it is completely different to the ANSI C and POSIX libraries commonly used.
+The standard library is the most outstanding feature in newt as it is completely different to the ANSI C and POSIX libraries commonly used.
 The standard library takes heavy inspiration from the [Go stdlib](http://golang.org/pkg/), the most important being the os and syscall packages, the implement the routines that